rgermangn/how-v/client-meet1.md

 ## Orçamento

-- A entrega do site será em servidor de hospedagem gratuita.
+- A entrega do site será em servidor de hospedagem gratuita
 - Não nos responsabilizamos por:
 	- Outros dispositivos
 	- Mudanças no servidor de hospedagem do site